-- If you have already used this one-time offer (or there is some other reason you cannot use it), please see the information here about ISB-CGC Cloud Credits Available for Researchers.
+- If you have already used this one-time offer (or there is some other reason you cannot use it), please see the information here about how to request ISB-CGC Cloud Credits.

 - BigQuery is Google’s native big data analysis tool.
 It is a serverless, highly scalable data warehouse tool that allows researchers to find meaningful insights from data using standard SQL queries CHEAPLY, and FAST!